MahmoudKhalid22/react-jonas-course/sec-12-Effects-And-Data-Fetching/readme.md

 ![](./03.png)

-## Adding async await function , adding a loading state look at the code
+## Adding async await function , adding a loading state, handling errors look at the code,

+## the useEffect dependency array